 47% of buyers expect a web page to load in 2 seconds or less with 40% people saying they’d abandon a website that takes more than 3 seconds to load.
 Of the 40 % that leave your ecommerce website, 80% will never return.

 Your store’s page load time is the foundation on which you build your conversion rate.
 Having a beautifully designed store with great prices is of no use if your customers start getting impatient with the load times.
 That credit card will go back in the wallet, and you’ll lose a potential customer.

-Not only do people like fast website, but Google does too.
+Not only do people like fast website, but so does Google.
 When a buyer abandons your website, your bounce rate goes up.
-Google sees this as your site not having relevant content and pushes your page down in search results.
+Google sees this as your site not having relevant content and pushes your products down in search results.